quangthangisme/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Tutors managing student information and course-related details
-* has a need to manage a significant number of contacts
+* Has a need to manage a significant number of contacts
-* prefer desktop apps over other types
+* Prefers desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app